Intelligent people protect their Intellectual Property

 Patents

-Patent protection protects a new invention or innovation created by a person.
-Patents are very famous and very powerful – many patents have changed the world and have launched massive businesses.
-Edison famously patented the electric lamp in 1880, with more recent examples include the Lazy-Boy reclining chair and even the GoPro’s harness system which attaches the camera to the users or other objects.
-Interestingly, patents can also be obtained over systems and methods: Google, Facebook Apple and DropBox all have a series of patents relating to the way they organise their data and systems.
+Patent protection safeguards a new invention or innovation created by an individual.
+Patents are highly renowned and powerful – many patents have transformed the world and launched massive businesses.
+Edison famously patented the electric lamp in 1880, with more recent examples including the Lazy-Boy reclining chair and even the GoPro’s harness system, which attaches the camera to the user or other objects.
+Interestingly, patents can also be obtained over systems and methods: Google, Facebook, Apple and Dropbox all have a series of patents relating to the way they organise their data and systems.

 As the polar opposite of copyright, patent protection is the most formalised, most expensive and hardest to obtain of the intellectual property rights.
-In order to obtain patent protection, a person has to make a formal application and the examiner must be satisfied that there is really a new invention which must be protected (which is a high bar).
-The complete process takes around two years and it is usually very expensive.
+To obtain patent protection, a person must submit a formal application, and the examiner must be convinced that the invention is genuinely new and worthy of protection (a high bar).
+The complete process takes around two years, and it is usually very expensive.
 Crucially, it is really easy to forfeit your rights to a patent – if a product is released without the creator applying for a patent quickly, they will not be able to obtain a patent.
-At the moment, obtaining patent protection in Australia for software is extremely hard.
+Currently, obtaining patent protection in Australia for software is extremely challenging.

 Designs

 Australia also offers some protection for creative ‘designs’.
-This concept sits somewhere between copyright (which protects content) and patents (which protects function).
-The design protection allows one to protect an artistic appearance of a product.
-For example, Apple registered designs for the appearance of the ipod, iphone, ipad and even their chargers.
+This concept sits somewhere between copyright (which protects content) and patents (which protect function).
+The design protection allows one to protect the artistic appearance of a product.
+For example, Apple registered designs for the appearance of the iPod, iPhone, iPad and even their chargers.

 The benefits of intellectual property protection.